Ignacio Ithurralde: International

 After representing Uruguay at under-17 and under-20 levels, Ithurralde made his debut with the full side on 27 September 2006, in a 1–0 friendly loss against Venezuela.

 Managerial career

 In 2020, Ithurralde returned to his first club Defensor as a manager of the youth sides.
 On 23 June 2021, he replaced Juan Tejera at the helm of Boston River in the top tier.

 Ithurralde qualified Boston River to the 2023 Copa Libertadores, the club's first-ever participation in the tournament, but still left on 4 November 2022.
 He was named in charge of Montevideo City Torque seventeen days later, but was sacked the following 10 April.

 On 27 July 2023, Ithurralde replaced Gustavo Díaz at the helm of River Plate Montevideo.
 He was sacked from the club on 15 June of the following year.

 On 31 March 2025, Ithurralde returned to Defensor, now as first team manager.
+He left on 12 November, after the club opted not to renew his contract, and returned to Boston River on 17 March 2026.